Created: March 25, 2026

 ln -s /absolute/path/to/swarm-mcp/skills/swarm-mcp ~/.claude/skills/swarm-mcp

-Then invoke /swarm-mcp planner, /swarm-mcp implementer, etc., when starting role-specialized sessions, or /swarm-deepdive for investigations.
+Then invoke /swarm-mcp planner, /swarm-mcp implementer, etc., when starting role-specialized sessions.
 Full per-host install paths and copy-based alternatives live in docs/install-skill.md.

 Further reading